snkmqn/Software-design-patterns/README.md

 ## **WaifuSpot**
-WaifuSpot is an anime viewing and tracking website that provides users with information about various titles, characters, recommendations, and more. <br> <br>
+WaifuSpot is an anime viewing and tracking website that provides users with information about various titles, characters, recommendations, and more. <br>

 \#\# Run instructions
 1. Clone the repository or download the files.